-According to the BLS, financial analysts, including portfolio managers, made a median annual salary of $80,310 per year as of 2015.
-The BLS projects that employment for this group of workers will increase by 12% over the 2014-2024 decade.
+According to the BLS, financial analysts, including portfolio managers, made a median annual salary of $85,660 per year as of 2018.
+The BLS projects that employment for this group of workers will increase at an average rate of 6% over the 2018-2028 decade.

 Certification and Licensure

 Some portfolio managers choose to earn the Chartered Financial Analyst (CFA) designation offered by the CFA Institute.
 To be eligible for the CFA credential, candidates must have a combination of work experience and formal education.
 The qualified candidate must also pass three exams that cover a wide variety of topics, including quantitative analysis, professional ethics, risk management and portfolio management basics.

 Portfolio managers might be required to obtain a federal license if they deal in the sale of securities.
 Licensing is done through the employer.